New Resource

 2. Audacity – A Free Open-Source Converter

 Audacity is a free, open-source application widely used by audio professionals and hobbyists alike.
-Although it's primarily an audio editing tool, it also handles the MP4 to WAV conversion when you install the FFmpeg plugin.
+Although it's primarily an audio editing tool, it also handles the MP4 to WAV conversion once you install the FFmpeg plugin.
 It's a great pick if you need both editing and converting capabilities in the same program.

-Audacity The Free Audio Editor.png
+Audacity The Free Audio Editor

-Pros and Cons
+Pros

 • Completely free and open source — no licence cost, no watermark.